Cypress Lake (Saskatchewan): Cypress Lake Recreation Site

 Cypress Lake Recreation Site (49.4554°N 109.5012°W) is a provincial recreation site on the southern shore of Cypress Lake.
 It is a small, free campground with lake access and a boat launch.

 Heglund Island Wildlife Refuge

 Heglund Island Wildlife Refuge (49.4726°N 109.4615°W) is a Saskatchewan wildlife refuge on Heglund Island in Cypress Lake.

 Fish species

-Fish commonly found in the lake include walleye and northern pike.
+Fish commonly found in Cypress Lake include walleye and northern pike.